Pinus ponderosa: Ecology

 The fire cycle for ponderosa pine is 5 to 10 years, in which a natural ignition sparks a low-intensity fire.
 Low, once-a-decade fires are known to have helped specimens live for half a millennium or more.
-The tree has thick bark and its buds are protected by needles, allowing even some younger individuals to survive weaker fires.
+The tree has thick bark, and its buds are protected by needles, allowing even some younger individuals to survive weaker fires.
 In addition to being adapted to dry, fire-affected areas, the species often appears on the edges of deserts as it is comparatively drought resistant, partly due to the ability to close its leaf pores.
 It can also draw some of its water from sandy soils.
 Despite being relatively widespread in the American West, it is intolerant of shade.

 Pinus ponderosa needles are the only known food of the caterpillars of the gelechiid moth Chionodes retiniella.
 Blue stain fungus, Grosmannia clavigera, is introduced in sapwood of P. ponderosa from the galleries of all species in the genus Dendroctonus (mountain pine beetle), which has caused much damage.
 Western pine and other beetles can be found consuming the bark.
 The seeds are eaten by squirrels, chipmunks, quail, grouse, and Clark's nutcracker, while mule deer browse the seedlings.

-American black bears can climb up to 12 feet up a ponderosa.
+Various animals nest in the ponderosa pines, such as the pileated woodpecker.

 Pathology

-Pinus ponderosa is affected by Armillaria, Phaeolus schweinitzii, Fomes pini, Atropellis canker, dwarf mistletoe, Polyporus anceps, Verticicladiella, Elytroderma needlecast and western gall rust.
+Pinus ponderosa is affected by Armillaria, Phaeolus schweinitzii, Fomes pini, Atropellis canker, dwarf mistletoe, Polyporus anceps, Verticicladiella, Elytroderma needle cast, and western gall rust.

 As an invasive species

-Pinus ponderosa is classed as a "wilding pine", and spreads as an invasive species throughout the high country of New Zealand, where it is beginning to take over, causing the native species of plants not to be able to grow in those locations.
+Pinus ponderosa is classed as a "wilding pine" and spreads as an invasive species throughout the high country of New Zealand, where it is beginning to take over, causing the native species of plants not to be able to grow in those locations.
 It is also considered a "weed" in parts of Australia.

 Uses

 Native Americans consumed the seeds and sweet inner bark.
 They chewed the dried pitch, which was also used as a salve.
 They used the limbs and branches as firewood and building material, and the trunks were carved into canoes.
 The needles and roots were made into baskets.
 The needles were also boiled into a solution to treat coughs and fevers.

-In the 19th and 20th centuries, old-growth trees were widely used by settlers as lumber, including for railroads.
+Commercial Uses

+Ponderosa pine has long been an important commercial timber species in western North America, valued for its versatile wood.
+In both the United States and Canada (primarily British Columbia), ponderosa pine forests have been harvested for lumber and other wood products since the 19th century.
+Old-growth trees were widely used by settlers as lumber, including for railroads.
+The wood is pale yellow to light brown, straight-grained, and moderately soft, making it suitable for a wide range of applications in construction and manufacturing.
 Younger trees are of poor quality for lumber due to the tendency to warp.